 the Hostos Library provides access to about 700-thousand e-books.
-Many of these are available to an unlimited number of users at a time, making them great candidates for use in a course.
+Many of these (but not all) are available to an unlimited number of users at a time, making them great candidates for use in a course.
 You can begin exploring e-books with a keyword search in OneSearch (be sure to use the "Full Text Online" and "Books" filters).
 The library can help you decode the subscription type to determine availability for course use (email email@example.com with ebook subscription questions).

 You can use OneSearch or access individual library databases to discover articles, book chapters, videos, reports, and other kinds of materials that are available free to Hostos students via subscription.

 If you need support identifying, collecting, or provide access to any of these textbook alternatives, please reach out to the library faculty member designated as liaison to your discipline.